FreeCAD/FreeCAD/README.md

  3D models to create high quality production-ready drawings.

-* **Designed for your needs** FreeCAD is designed to fit a wide range of uses including product design, mechanical engineering and architecture.
- Whether you are a hobbyist, programmer, experienced CAD user, student or teacher, you will hopefully feel right at home.
+* **Designed for your needs** FreeCAD is designed to fit a wide range of uses including product design, mechanical engineering and architecture, whether you are a hobbyist, programmer, experienced CAD user, student or teacher,

 * **Cross platform** FreeCAD runs on Windows, macOS and Linux